Here are a few answers to questions we have been asked through the years.

 Is there a dress code?
 Yes.
 We do require that you wear clothes.
 Really, just come as you are.
 Some folks dress casually while others get dressed up in their Sunday best.
 Just wear whatever you are comfortable with.
 The important thing is that you’re here.

 Can a guest take communion?
 Yes.
 We usually celebrate communion on the first Sunday of the month.
 Communion is a tangible reminder and experience of God’s gift to us in Jesus Christ.
 We practice an ‘open table’ where anyone is welcome to share in communion, whether they are a church member or not.
 There are no prerequisites or requirements.
 Jesus didn’t make them, so neither do we.

 What if I don’t know what I believe?
 You can belong even if you’re not sure what you believe.
 Lots of people have questions here.
 Faith is a journey of exploration and we are all in different places along the way.
-We don’t see doubt, questioning, or uncertainty as being an ‘enemy’ of faith as some churches do.
-Rather, these are the partners that lead to a mature and meaningful faith.
+We don’t see doubt, questioning, or uncertainty as the ‘enemy’ of faith as some churches do.
+Rather, they are the partners of faith that challenge and lead us to a mature and meaningful faith.
 It’s only in questioning that we can really explore and grow.